Environment

 Climate Protection

 The efforts being made worldwide to limit global warming and tackle the associated challenges require proactive, future-oriented action to protect the climate—including from Linde MH and its partners.
-In addition to its own direct activities, the KION Group works closely with its customers, suppliers, and business partners in various areas such as energy consumption, resource efficiency, the reduction of GHG emissions, and adaptation measures.
+In addition to its own direct activities, the KION Group works closely with its customers, suppliers, and business partners in various areas such as energy consumption, resource efficiency, the reduction of GHG emissions (greenhouse gases), and adaptation measures.

-KION’s climate and energy management strategy is based on the agreement concluded at the United Nations Climate Change Conference in Paris in 2015 (Paris Agreement).
-In 2017/2018, a science-based climate target was formulated to reduce the Group’s energy-related emissions (Scope 1, 2, and 3) by 30% by 2027 compared to 2017.
-In 2021, the company began a comprehensive review of its current climate strategy.
+KION’s climate and energy management strategy is based on the agreement concluded at the 2015 United Nations Climate Change Conference in Paris (Paris Agreement).
+In 2017 and 2018, a science-based climate target was formulated to reduce the Group’s energy-related emissions (Scope 1, 2, and 3) by 30% by 2027 compared to 2017.
+To this end, the company undertook a comprehensive review of its current climate strategy in 2021.

 As a significant interim result, new strategic targets have been developed that are fully aligned with the current criteria of the Science Based Targets initiative (SBTi).
-As well as expanding the scope of the climate targets to include further Scope 3 emissions, the Net-Zero Standard for companies to limit global warming to 1.5°C compared to pre-industrial levels in accordance with the Paris Agreement is taken as a basis.
-The corresponding final resolution by the boards of the KION Group is expected in 2023.
+As well as expanding the scope of the climate targets to include further Scope 3 emissions, the targets are based on the Net-Zero Standard for companies aimed at limiting global warming to 1.5 °C compared to pre-industrial levels in accordance with the Paris Agreement.

-To enable the effective and efficient control of its GHG emissions and energy use, the KION Group has set up a comprehensive climate management system that covers its own operations as well as other parts of the value chain, from production to use and reuse at the end of the current product life cycle.
+The KION Group has set up a comprehensive climate management system to manage its GHG emissions and energy use.
+This system covers the Group’s own operations as well as other parts of the value chain, from production through use and reuse at the end of the present product life cycle.
 The internationally recognized rules of the Greenhouse Gas Protocol serve as the basis for the calculation and presentation of data on GHG emissions.

 With regard to Scope 1 and 2, GHG emissions and energy consumption in the company are being reduced further by improving processes and using more energy-efficient technologies.
-Continuous measures initiated through the local energy or environmental management systems (for example, switching to energy-efficient motors and recovery of waste heat in production, optimization of heating systems and building infrastructure, LED technology, and transport optimization in sales and services) are combined with central initiatives, for example to convert the in-house vehicle fleet to low-carbon drive technologies or to promote the increased sourcing of energy from renewables and further options for self-generation based on renewables.
+Ongoing measures initiated through the local energy or environmental management systems link into central initiatives.
+These include:

 In Scope 3, relevant categories are taken into account based on a materiality analysis of GHG emissions.
-The largest category by far—the emissions of products in the use phase—is prioritized.
-In addition to product design, customers are encouraged to factor sustainability aspects into their decision when choosing a solution and to use the products in a more energy-efficient way and on the basis of energy from renewable sources.
-There is also a particular focus on the emissions of purchased goods and services, i.e., material and supplier-specific GHG emissions, as the second-largest emission category besides Scope 1 and 2.
-For both major Scope 3 categories, the gradual integration of insights from life cycle analyses and material, supplier, and customer data as well as measures to engage partners in the value chain are ongoing (for further information, see the KION Sustainability Report 2022).
+Priority is placed on the largest category by far—the emissions of products in the use phase.
+In addition to product design, customers are encouraged to factor sustainability aspects into their decision when choosing a solution and to use the products in an increasingly energy-efficient way and in conjunction with energy from renewable sources.
+There is also a particular focus on the emissions of purchased goods and services—that is, material and supplier-specific GHG emissions—as the second-largest emission category besides Scope 1 and 2.
+In terms of the two major Scope 3 categories, we are working to gradually integrate the insights from life cycle analyses based on material, supplier, and customer data as well as measures to engage partners in the value chain (for further information, see the KION Sustainability Report 2023).

 [1] Indirect (upstream) fuel and energy-related greenhouse gas emissions.